ryuichi-sumida/LUFY/README.md

 ## Additional Information

-For more details on the project, including the methodology and results, please refer to our paper [here](https://baseball.yahoo.co.jp/npb/).
+For more details on the project, including the methodology and results, please refer to our paper [here].